OfficeDev/Microsoft-Teams-Samples/samples/msgext-copilot-handoff/ts/lab/Exercise 05 - Code tour.md

   }
 ~~~

 Now, the full handoff experience has been set up.
-Next, you can create your own copilot handoff tailored for your users.
+Next, you can create your own copilot agent handoff tailored for your users.

 ## Congratulations